cavidparker/Face-recognition-and-identification/README.md

 -First need to get built-in haarcascade classifier.
 -There is a pillow library which is the python image library to import the train images -The images convert into Numpy array
+Than the person images folder needs to be Label as it is are going to declare the specific person